 My main issue with softcore 1970s films, or sex movies in general, is that for some reason sex isn't sexy once its 'present' onscreen.
 It can be a forbidden thrill to think about, but without special skill behind the camera and maybe half a roofie chased with a quart of whiskey you may either fall asleep or find yourself having an anything-but-sexual fantasy while waiting for the soft focus and slow gropes to die away and an actual movie to appear.
 The 'wallpaper' camp factor lasts around ten minutes, and unless the music is good, like sitars and bongos, it can grate on your nerves, but why am I even mentioning all that when discussing Radley Metzger?
 He's a rare a diamond in a thorny rose bush.
 He's classy; he's artistic; he's a little bit mad, and smart enough to know you can put Shakespeare into smut just as easy as you can put smut into Shakespeare.

-SCORE is a gem not only in the Metzger canon but in the world of risque adult entertainment, marking a genuinely subversive high water mark above the usual lowbrow (pizza delivery!) hetero-male-centric sexual rubric.
-It's a gay seduction film for straight men, or a bi-curious film that satisfies curiosity like a cat killer that raises cats from the dead.
+SCORE is a gem not only in the Metzger canon but in the world of risque adult entertainment, marking a genuinely subversive high water mark above the usual lowbrow hetero-male-centric sexual rubric.
+It's a gay seduction film for straight men, or a bi-curious film that satisfies curiosity how other quarters halve, like a cat killer that raises cats from the dead.
 This is the movie that should have gone on while Elliot Gould was brushing his teeth at the end of BOB AND CAROL AND TED AND ALICE (1969).
 He'd have run screaming from the screen!

 As the head hedonist Martha-type, Claire Wilbur is strangely reserved (she played her role originally onstage) and kind of manly, which suits the role.
 As the hotter younger gamin, Lynn Lowry is cat-eyed (she was 'Ruthie' in the 1982 CAT PEOPLE remake) and convincing.
 She seems to be really having fun and rolling along with the story wherever it may go.
-As her squeamish new husband, Calvin Culver is kind of too gay to convincingly 'be seduced' against his straight programming, but he looks good without a shirt and has a sweet smile.
-Sadly, he died of AIDS in 1987.
+As her squeamish new husband, Calvin Culver is kind of too gay from the get-go to convincingly be seduced out of his straight programming, but he looks good without a shirt and has a sweet smile (sadly, he died of AIDS in 1987).
 Gerald Grant as the worldly, knowing Jack was in only a handful of other films: both his haircut and acting are uneven, but Metzger's tart dialogue carries him through and he seduces like he's played 'get the guests' all his life.
-SCORE, score again!
+SCORE, thou shalt score again!

-Not only is this an important important movie to watch for anyone anxious to learn the ABC's of seduction strategizing, it's also a feel good movie for the gay matchmaker in us all.
+Not only is this an important movie for anyone anxious to learn the ABC's of seduction strategizing, it's also a feel good movie for the gay matchmaker in us all.
 Many's the night I've helped counter the odds as a lesbian wingman back in the 00's.
-Between my hot AA lesbian sponsee and I, all the exits were covered.
-Still, that didn't mean we always caught our quarry.
-Sometimes you can turn 'em, most times you can't.
-Even before then in the 90s when I first moved to the city I lived in Hoboken with a hot bi swinger, and I'd feel a vested interest in her seduction stratagem as well.
-I'd work to keep her prey entertained, but when said prey ran hurriedly off with mixed signals and tedious straightness intact to catch the midnight Path train back to Manhattan, we'd drown our collective sorrows.
+Between my hot AA lesbian sponsee and me in my peak condition, all the exits were covered.
+Still, that didn't mean we always caught our quarry, espec. if she was straight and sniffed out our Dangerous Liason-style game like a frightened deer.
+Sometimes you can turn 'em, most times you can't, but it's a great team-building exercise.
+Before all that, whilst still drinking, I lived in Hoboken with a hot bi swinger, and I'd feel a vested interest in her seduction stratagem as well.
+I'd work to keep her prey entertained but when said prey ran hurriedly off with mixed signals and tedious straightness intact to catch the midnight Path train back to Manhattan, we'd drown our collective sorrows.